Skip to main content

 Notes About Anonymous Context

 Access policy rules often use auth() and members of auth() (e.g., auth().role) in them.
-When a PrismaClient is enhanced in an anonymous context (calling enhance without context user object), neither auth() nor its members are unavailable.
+When a PrismaClient is enhanced in an anonymous context (calling enhance without context user object), neither auth() nor its members are available.
 In such cases, the following evaluation rules apply:

 • auth() == null evaluates to true.